-- 1. Each student will be assigned a locker by the first period teacher.
-A simple use fee of \$1.00 will be charged to all students.
-This fee does not imply or guarantee exclusive use/possession by the student. - 2.
-Students who are issued a padlock will be responsible to return the padlock in good working order at the close of the school year.
+- 1. Each student will be assigned a locker by the first period teacher - 2.
+All students are assigned to a specific locker with a school issued padlock.
 If the padlock should be lost, stolen, or damaged, the student will be charged a replacement fee based upon actual cost for the replacement of the padlock. - 3.
 Only school issued padlocks may be used on student lockers.
-It is recommended that your combination not be given to anyone. - Lockers may be subject to periodic inspection at the sole discretion of the school administration.
+It is recommended that your combination not be given to anyone. - 4.
+Lockers may be subject to periodic inspection at the sole discretion of the school administration.
 Items which are in violation of the serious misconduct code should not, under any circumstances, be kept in a student locker or on school property. - 5.
 The school is not responsible for items stolen from or removed from assigned lockers. - LOCKERS ARE SCHOOL PROPERTY AND ARE SUBJECT TO INSPECTION, ANNOUNCED OR UNANNOUNCED.
 To help insure that no one else gains access to your locker, do not share your combination code with other students.